Planet Fitness is a great gym for anyone looking to improve their health and fitness without the insane monthly costs of many mainstream gyms.

 Well, we used Eiferman’s full-body workout ideology and a specific routine he performed as a basis for this workout.
 We adapted the routine slightly to make sure that you would have the equipment available to you at Planet Fitness and would be targeting all areas of the body more equally.

-You’ll be making use of Planet Fitness’s pulley machine, dumbbells and benches, Smith machine, and regular resistance machines.
+You’ll be making use of the pulley machine, benches, Smith machine, resistance machines, and dumbbell free weights at Planet Fitness.
 We made sure to offer alternatives for a lot of the exercises on machines that tend to get a little crowded.